99designs/gqlgen/README.md

 - #### Using Explicit Resolvers

-If you want to Keep using the generated model, mark the field as requiring a resolver explicitly in `gqlgen.yml` like this:
+If you want to keep using the generated model, mark the field as requiring a resolver explicitly in `gqlgen.yml` like this:

 ```yaml
 # gqlgen.yml